 In the BBC miniseries he is portrayed by Samuel West.

 - Adaptational Attractiveness: the book version would never be described as good looking, while the series version is certainly no worse than average.

 - Benevolent Boss: Stephen describes him as a very fair employer and notes how Sir Walter funded his education when he could hardly afford to, and in poorer times, they ate the same food and warmed themselves at the same fire.

 - Impoverished Patrician: Leading to his marriage to Emma Wintertowne.

-- Nice Guy: Is generally and near-universally regarded as a kind and decent man, even by Stephen, who has more than adequate reason to resent English people in general and Sir Walter's family in particular, and at the end of the series, his wife - who's got a fiery temper and has spent many years under enchantment, largely as a result of his unwitting choices, and who might understandably (if unfairly, since it was Norrell's fault) blame him - lets him down gently.
+- Nice Guy: Is generally and near-universally regarded as a kind and decent man, even by Stephen, who has more than adequate reason to resent English people in general and Sir Walter's family in particular, and at the end of the series, his wife - who's got a fiery temper and has spent many years under enchantment, largely as a result of his unwitting choices, and who might understandably blame him (if unfairly, since it was Norrell's fault and Sir Walter didn't have a clue what was wrong) - lets him down gently.

 - Nobility Marries Money: The reason behind his arranged marriage to the very rich Emma Wintertowne.